 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASC 606"), which provides new guidance for revenue recognition.
 ASC 606 provides that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 ASC 606 also requires improved disclosures to help users of financial statements better understand the nature, amount, timing, and uncertainty of revenue that is recognized.
 Entities have the option of using either a full retrospective or modified retrospective approach for the adoption of the standard.
 In March 2016, the FASB issued ASU No. 2016-08, Principal Versus Agent Considerations (Reporting Revenue Gross Versus Net) ("ASU 2016-08"), which clarifies implementation guidance on principal versus agent considerations in ASC 606.
 In April 2016, the FASB issued ASU No. 2016-10, Identifying Performance Obligations and Licensing ("ASU 2016-10"), which clarifies the identification of performance obligations and the licensing implementation guidance in ASC 606.
 In addition, in May 2016, the FASB issued ASU No. 2016-10, Narrow-Scope Improvements and Practical Expedients ("ASU 2016-12"), which clarifies the guidance on assessing collectibility, presentation of sales taxes, noncash consideration and completed contracts and contract modifications at transition.
-For public entities, the new standard is effective for annual periods beginning after December 15, 2017.
-For all other entities, the new standard is effective for annual periods of the JOBS Act extended transition period that permits us to defer adoption until January 1, 2019.
-In accordance with guidance, the new standard will be adopted in our Annual Report on Form 10-K for the fiscal year ending December 31, 2019 but will not be adopted in our Quarterly Reports on Form 10-Q to be filed during 2019.
+For public entities, the new standard is effective for annual periods and interim periods within those annual periods within those annual periods within those annual periods beginning after December 15, 2017.
+For all other entities, the new standard is effective for annual periods and interim periods Act extended transition period that permits us to defer adoption until January 1, 2019.
+In accordance with guidance, the new standard will be adopted in our Annual Report on Form 10-K for the fiscal year ending December 31, 2019 but will not be adopte